100 CALORIE SNACKING

 However, you may get more success with a Claudia and Fin Greek Style Natural Yoghurt Lolly (just 54 calories and 6g of sugar) or even 2 Nairn’s Organic Oat cakes which are pretty much sugar free.

-To learn more about the products you buy and whether they are healthy, sustainable and fair sign up to test the new Giki app.
-Use the healthier options badge to help you find products that are better for you and the kids.
+To learn more about the products you buy and whether they are healthy, sustainable and fair just scan the barcode, or search the product on the Giki app.

 Photos by Brian Chan, Jakob Kapusnak, Mike Dorner on Unsplash